 Clifford Wooldridge from United States Marine Corps served as Vehicle Commander in the rank of Corporal at the time of the attack.
 He was part of US-led coalition forces in Afghanistan deployed to support Operation Enduring Freedom.
 When his vehicle approached the ambush location, Wooldridge ordered his squad to dismount and maneuver to the suspected enemy location, soon they spotted a group of approx. 15 enemy combatants.

-Clifford Wooldridge led his fire team across open ground in order to flank the enemy and that action resulted with killing or wounding at least 8 combatants and forced the rest of ambush squad to retreat.
+Clifford Wooldridge led his fire team across open ground in order to flank the enemy and that action resulted in killing or wounding at least 8 combatants and forced the rest of the ambush squad to retreat.
 As he held security alone to cover his fire team’s withdrawal, he heard voices from behind an adjacent wall.
-Boldly rushing around the corner, he came face-to-face with two enemy militants at very close range.
+Boldly rushing around the corner, he came face-to-face with two enemy militants at a very close range.
 He killed both of them with his M-249 Squad Automatic Weapon.
 But, when he crouched back behind the wall to reload, he saw the barrel of an enemy machine gun appear from around the wall.
 Without hesitation, he dropped his empty M249 and seized the machine gun barrel.

 He disarmed the enemy combatant in hand-to-hand combat after they grappled for control of the weapon.
 He killed him with his own weapon, giving him several blows to the head.
 But, just before that, combatant reached for one of his hand grenades in a desperate attempt to kill himself and then Corporal Clifford Wooldridge, but he didn’t succeed to pull the pin on the hand grenade.
 Wooldridge’s brave and fearless actions thwarted the attack on his platoon, which saved many lives.

 Shortly after, the remaining members of his team came around the corner and witnessed the three dead enemy fighters and Corporal Wooldridge standing over one fighter holding the machine gun.
-That was enough for Clifford M. Wooldridge to be awarded Navy Cross medal and to give him the status of legend in USMC.
+That was enough for Clifford M. Wooldridge to be awarded the Navy Cross medal and to give him the status of legend in USMC.

 Staff Sgt.
 Wooldridge left the United States Marine Corps in 2016, after spending nine years in the service.